 certified with the SPP ISO as a Power Generating Company and contract with a Qualified Scheduling Entity (“QSE”) to communicate its activities with the SPP ISO.
 Upon execution of a definitive agreement, EPMI would serve as QSE and provide QSE Services to The Cities.

-Infrastructure: Upon execution of a definitive agreement, EPMI would serve as The

-Cities’s Asset Manager and provide all appropriate services to The Cities.
-Such services would rely on EPMI’s experience, infrastructure, technological expertise, and utilization of key proprietary and licensed technologies:
+Infrastructure: Infrastructure, and key proprietary and licensed technologies expected to be utilized in connection with the Proposed Transactions include:

 EnPower—Proprietary wholesale trading system software handling over 1000 trades per day